kejsardamberg/ParallelJUnit/README.md

 ## Why this exist
 Many organizations moving towards DevOps struggle with shifting performance testing left to include it into the CI/CD build pipelines.
 Many of the types of causes that induces performance or capacity problems cannot be identified in a build pipeline since the infrastructure of the CI-server rarely is production like.
 However, performance problems from coding mistakes can be identified.

-Full fledged performance tests with a generated distributed load upon a system is seemingly trivial, but is a special skillset that takes years to get good at and decades to master.
+Full-fledged performance tests with a generated distributed load upon a system is seemingly trivial, but is a special skillset that takes years to get good at and decades to master.
 That's not feasible for developer performance testing.
-Instead this utility makes it possible to run your unit tests as mini-performance tests to check for concurency issues and locks - as a complimnet to the built in performance profilers of most IDEs and to APM tools for finding infrastructure problems.
+Instead this utility makes it possible to run your unit tests as mini-performance tests to check for concurrency issues and locks - as a complimnet to the built-in performance profilers of most IDEs and to APM tools for finding infrastructure problems.

 This enables easy response time assertions over multi-thread tests.